hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step9-multi-stage-jlink.md

 When you are done inspecting the container exit the shell with the `exit` command.
 Be sure not to type it twice else you could accidentally exit from your Katacoda instance.

 Can we distill any more water out of this stone?
-Of course, let's look at compiling the Java application to native binaries with Quarkus and Graal in the next step.
+Of course, let's look at compiling the Java application to native binaries with GraalVM in the next step.